home - Electricity

 • weathered walls.

-These walls have only one drawback - it is difficult for a non-professional to achieve the effects that this technology is capable of.
+These walls have only one drawback - it is difficult for a layman to achieve the effects that this technology is capable of.
 Of course, these projects are of artistic skill and require the experienced hand of a master or a professional artist.
-Such advanced techniques really need an expert touch to achieve good results.
+Such advanced techniques really need an expert touch to achieve good results...
 They may appear simply due to uneven application, but achieving that look requires knowledge, skill, and specific experience.

-The coating also has waterproofing, antibacterial properties, and, together with visual effects, it has become desirable for bathrooms and other wet areas.
+The coating also has waterproofing, antibacterial qualities, and, together with visual effects, it has become desirable for bathrooms and other wet areas.
 It is an ideal alternative to floor, wall tiles.
 The plaster is not only resistant to water, but also has an A1 fire resistance, therefore it is suitable for kitchens and other areas with a source of open fire.

 Advice